Benjamin Mkapa Stadium

-Tanzania National Main Stadium also known as Benjamin Mkapa Stadium is a multi-purpose stadium located in Miburani ward of Temeke District in Dar es Salaam, Tanzania.
+Benjamin Mkapa Stadium also known as Tanzania National Main Stadium is a multi-purpose stadium located in Miburani ward of Temeke District in Dar es Salaam, Tanzania.
 It opened in 2007 and was built adjacent to Uhuru Stadium, the former national stadium.
 It hosts major football matches such as the Tanzanian Premier League and home matches of the Tanzania national football team.

-With 60,000 seats it is the eleventh largest stadium in Africa and the largest stadium in Tanzania.
+With 60,000 seats it is amongst the 20 largest stadiums in Africa and the largest stadium in Tanzania.
 It is owned by the Tanzanian Government.
 The stadium was built by Beijing Construction Engineering Group at a cost of $56 million.

-A capacity crowd attended the first derby between Simba S.C. and Young Africans S.C. at the stadium in Dar es-Salaam 2008.
+A capacity crowd attended the first derby between Simba and Young Africans at the stadium in Dar es-Salaam 2008.
 Both clubs mostly draw low attendances for their other league matches.

 History

 In 2000, President Benjamin Mkapa promised to build a state of the art stadium before the end of his tenure in 2005; saying that it was shameful for the country not to have a modern arena.
 In January 2003, the government announced a tender for the construction of a new stadium to replace the dilapidated Uhuru Stadium.
 Sports Minister Juma Kapuya said that the government had set a budget of $60 million and eleven companies had bid for the project.